 /var/log/tower.
 Supervisors logs can be found in

 /var/log/supervisor/.
-Apache web server errors are logged in the httpd error log.
+Nginx web server errors are logged in the httpd error log.
 Configure other Tower logging needs in

 If you are unable to run the

 helloworld.yml example playbook from the Quick Start Guide or other playbooks due to host connection errors, try the following:

 sshto your host?
 Ansible depends on SSH access to the servers you are managing.

 Ansible Tower uses port 80/443 on the Tower server to stream live updates of playbook activity and other events to the client browser.
 These ports are configured for 80/443 by default, but if they are blocked by firewalls, close any firewall rules that opened up or added for the previous websocket ports, this will ensure your firewall allows traffic through this port.